Easy Sensory Activities for Toddlers & Preschoolers at Home

 Supplies you need to make this sensory bin

 Cook and drain the spaghetti first.
 Make 4 to 5 equal batches of the noodles.
-Put each of these batches to 4 or 5 Ziploc bags and add a few drops of food color.
+Put each of these batches into 4 or 5 Ziploc bags and add a few drops of food color.
 In each bag use, different colors of your choice.
 Mix the color and spaghetti till it absorbs the color.
 The rainbow noodles are ready for play.

 In a large plastic storage bin, spread the spaghetti noodles of different colors and invite your toddler to play with a spaghetti spoon.